MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/web-protection-overview.md

     - Web content filtering

-### Leverage the SS and NP clients together
+### Use the SS and NP clients together

-In all our Web Protection scenarios, SmartScreen and Network Protection can be leveraged together to provide multiple browser support.
-SmartScreen is built directly into Edge (and can be leveraged even if defender is in passive mode), meaning that the Network Protection client does not evaluate the Edge traffic.
-Conversely, the Network Protection client is responsible for evaluating traffic in 3rd party browsers and processes, meaning that the SmartScreen client is not involved in evaluating traffic in 3rd party browsers.
-If something is overridden, such as a custom indicator being used to override a WCF policy, both the Network Protection client and the SmartScreen client leverage this policy information.
+In all our Web Protection scenarios, SmartScreen and Network Protection can be used together to provide multiple browser supports.
+SmartScreen is built directly into Edge (and can be used even if defender is in passive mode), meaning that the Network Protection client does not evaluate the Edge traffic.
+Conversely, the Network Protection client is responsible for evaluating traffic in 3rd party browsers and processes, meaning that the SmartScreen client is not involved in evaluating traffic in third party browsers.
+If something is overridden, such as a custom indicator being used to override a WCF policy, both the clients use this policy information.

-Both the Network Protection client and the SmartScreen client leverage the SmartScreen cloud service for information.
+Both the Network Protection client and the SmartScreen client use the SmartScreen cloud service for information.
 What this means is that the responses sent back to the client are standardized across the board.
-From a support perspective, this means that tools like Fiddler can be used to inspect the response from the service, which will help determine the source of the block in cases that it is unclear.
+From a support perspective, tools like Fiddler can be used to inspect the response from the service, which will help determine the source of the block in cases that it is unclear.

 When the SmartScreen cloud service responds with an allow, block or warn response, there is a response category and server context relayed back to the client.
-In Edge, the response category is what is used to determine the appropriate block page to show (i.e. malicious, phishing, organizational policy).
+In Edge, the response category is what is used to determine the appropriate block page to show (for example, malicious, phishing, organizational policy etc.).

 ### SmartScreen cloud service

-The SmartScreen cloud service leverages multiple sources of information to provide URL determinations to the SmartScreen and Network Protection clients.
+The SmartScreen cloud service uses multiple sources of information to provide URL determinations to the SmartScreen and Network Protection clients.
 This includes 3rd party feeds, internal graders and researchers, detonation services, ML models and other algorithms.
 When a request is received from the client, it goes through all the checks outlined above.

 One of the more important aspects of this service is how it determines whether a URL should be blocked by policy.
 When a customer creates an indicator, MCAS or WCF policy, the policy is created using the Indicator API.
 The Indicator API provides definitions for typical indicator policies as well as for Web Content Filtering policies.
 Once a policy is created using one of these definitions, the ATP Sync service ensures that the policy is stored in the List API, which is referenced by the SmartScreen cloud service when making URL determinations.